CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2019-08-03-Comp-Repair-Install-Workshop.md

 categories: Meeting
 ---

-The Cochise Linux User Group, CLUG, conducted a Computer Repair and Install Workshop on Saturday, 03 August 2019 at the Warrior Healin Center, 1838 Paseo San Luis, Sierra Vista AZ.
+The Cochise Linux User Group, CLUG, conducted a Computer Repair and Install Workshop on Saturday, 03 August 2019 at the Warrior Healing Center, 1838 Paseo San Luis, Sierra Vista AZ.
 Eleven people attended the event.

 **PREPARATIONS:**